A numerical study of the effects of primordial non-Gaussianities on weak lensing statistics: The degeneracy between primordial non-Gaussianity and the power spectrum normalization and matter density parameter

-In Fig.~\ref{fig:sigma8} we show a comparison between the contribution of non-Gaussianity and the changes produced by a variation of the spectrum normalization.
-In particular we consider $\sigma_8$ in the range between 0.87 and 0.93: the size of this variation approximately corresponds to the typical 2$\sigma$ error derived from the most recent CMB analysis.
-It is clear from the figure that the error on the normalization has effects more important than the introduction of a weak primordial non-Gaussianity.
-The two most extreme models produce deviations from the Gaussian predictions that are of the same level of uncertainty $\Delta \sigma_8=0.03$.
-On the contrary, the models with $f_{\rm NL}$ in the range allowed by current constraints have effects well within the range allowed by the present uncertainties, since their size is similar to a variation of $\sigma_8\approx0.01$.
-This implies that significant constraints on the amount of primordial non-Gaussianity can be obtained only reducing the uncertainties on the power spectrum normalization.
+In the left column of Fig.~\ref{fig:params} we show a comparison between the contribution of non-Gaussianity and the changes produced by a variation of the spectrum normalization while on the right panels we show the effect of varying the matter content, keeping $\Omega_{\rm m}+\Omega_{\Lambda}=1$.
+In particular we consider $\sigma_8$ ($\Omega_{\rm m}$) in the range between 0.87 and 0.93 (0.27 and 0.33): the size of this variation approximately corresponds to the typical 2$\sigma$ error derived from the most recent CMB analysis.
+It is clear from the figure that the error on the determination of the parameters has effects more important than the introduction of a weak primordial non-Gaussianity.
+The two most extreme models produce deviations from the Gaussian predictions that are of the same level of uncertainty $\Delta \sigma_8=0.03$ and $\Delta\Omega_{\rm m}=0.02$.
+On the contrary, the models with $f_{\rm NL}$ in the range allowed by current constraints have effects well within the range allowed by the present uncertainties, since their effect is smaller than a variation of $\sigma_8 (\Omega_{\rm m}) \approx0.01$.
+This implies that significant constraints on the amount of primordial non-Gaussianity can be obtained only reducing the uncertainties on the power spectrum normalization and on the matter density parameter.

-We also notice that a lower (higher) normalization of the power spectrum does not change the overall shape of the quantities investigated and its effect is almost constant on all scales, while non-Gaussianity acts mostly at small scales (represented by large $\ell$ for the power spectrum and the bispectrum and by small $\theta$ for the shear variance).
-This means that in principle it could be possible to distinguish the two effects observing the spectra at different scales.
-Thus, non-Gaussianity changes the shape of the curves much more than variations in $\sigma_8$ do.